 How We Evaluated QuickBooks Alternatives

-In order to successfully compare QuickBooks alternatives, we needed some baseline metrics and measurements.
-While we have a few hard metrics, most of the feedback was qualitative based on our testers’ subjective feedback.
+To successfully compare QuickBooks alternatives, I used several baseline metrics and measurements.
+While I have a few hard metrics, most of the feedback was qualitative based on our testers’ subjective feedback.
 Evaluations were based on:

 - Price – How many features were available in a given price range?

 - Functionality – What features are available, and do they work?

 - Ease of Use – How easy is it to get set up and running with the platform?
 How intuitive are the dashboard and the daily operations?

 - Customer Service – How quickly was a concern answered?

 - Online Reviews – What are the customers saying in online review sites about the given platform?